-We have clarified our guidance for members, employees and all third parties who work with the Society of Authors (PDF download)which together with our Equality Policy (PDF download) and the principles outlined here govern our relationships and practices.
+We have clarified our Dignity and Respect Policy for members, employees and all third parties who work with the Society of Authors, which together with our Equality Policy and the principles outlined here govern our relationships and practices.

 In interactions with the SoA, at SoA events or on SoA business, the SoA will consider and investigate all complaints and take whatever action is necessary and appropriate to prevent a recurrence.
 Sanctions may range from warning the party involved that the particular behaviour is inappropriate and must cease, through immediate removal from the premises to removing membership, should it appear that any member’s continuance would prejudicially affect the SoA.

 Disputes between Authors

 The Society of Authors cannot and does not intervene in disputes between authors.
 We support the rights of our members to hold and to state views on a wide range of issues.
 While we hope our members will treat others with dignity and respect, it is not our place to enforce this.

 If you experience online abuse, harassment and bullying, please see our support guidance.
 If you experience difficulties in professional relationships, please visit our support pages or get in touch so that we can signpost to the most appropriate service.